 I’ve formally been in lactation and received my lactation training at the very FIRST accredited lactation program, the Mary Rose Tully Training Initiative (MRT-TI) at UNC-Chapel Hill.
-I’ve been in the birth world for over six years and received my doula training through DONA International.
-I have been a lactation consultant for over 3 years and became a birth doula almost two years ago.
+I’ve been in the birth world for over six years and received my African-centered doula training from trainers through HealthConnect One.
+I became a CLC (Certified Lactation Counselor) in 2015 and an IBCLC (International Board Certified Lactation Consultant) in 2017.

 International Board Certified Lactation Consultant, IBLCE 2017